 How to Select a CME Management Service to Support Your Reaccreditation Application

 The instructional design of your CME programming is the most important element of your ACCME compliance effort (followed by website usability).
-Your chosen CME management service should have the resources to provide expert consulting on activities design, as well as the ability to handle production if needed.
+Your chosen CME management service should have the resources to provide expert consultation on activity design, as well as the ability to handle production if needed.

 At EthosCE, we’ve helped medical associations of every size achieve reaccreditation.
 Connect with us to find out how we can guide you towards reaccreditation success.